julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 Make sure that if there are defects, they have a workaround and they are in secondary features.

 Classify defects severity with "has_no_workaround" and "is_critical_component" flags.
+The more flags checked, the more severe the defect is.

 ## ~Fail Fast~